Carlo Boukhalfa: Career

 Boukhalfa made his professional debut for SC Freiburg in the first round of the 2020–21 DFB-Pokal on 13 September 2020, coming on as a half-time substitute for Yannik Keitel in the away match against 3.
 Liga side Waldhof Mannheim.
 In summer 2021, he was loaned to SSV Jahn Regensburg for one season.

 On 27 May 2021, it was announced that Boukhalfa had signed for 2.
 Bundesliga club FC St. Pauli on a permanent basis.

+On 1 July 2025, Boukhalfa signed a two-season contract with St. Gallen in Switzerland.

+Personal life

+Born in Germany, Boukhalfa is of Algerian descent.